-Diversity and inclusion have always been at the heart of our business.
+Diversity and inclusion are at the heart of our business.
 They are central to our mission to provide accessible best-in-class education and qualifications to inspire and empower the world's wine and spirits professionals and enthusiasts.

 WSET courses are available in more than 70 countries across every continent (except Antarctica), offering qualifications in over 15 different languages.
-As a global organisation, we are proud that our multi-cultural and multi-national employee base reflects the diverse communities in which we live and work and the course providers and students we serve.
-We promote a working environment that is enriched by inclusion and which recognises, values and encourages diversity.
+As a global organisation, it is important to us that our employee base reflects the diversity of the communities in which we live and work and the course providers and students we serve.
+We are striving to create a working environment that is enriched by inclusion and which recognises, values and encourages diversity.
+We want everyone to feel welcome at WSET by valuing individuality, and creating a sense of belonging.

 All our 800+ Approved Programme Providers (APPs) are required, as part of our Code of Conduct, to have a diversity and equality policy in place offering all students open access to WSET qualifications whilst treating them fairly and without bias or prejudice.